Air Force, Army and Archaeology

 Visiting the Museum

-Accessing this museum without a car is a bit of a trick, but not impossible.
-Vyškov does have a limited public transport service which can get you to within an approximate 10 minute walk from the museum.
+Several other bus routes can get you to the Sochorova bus stop, which is an approximate 10 minute walk from the museum.
 The walk begins on paved walkways, but becomes a bit of a trek when the pavement ends.

 The main road past the Museum gates, Sochorova Street, is not really set up for pedestrians or cyclists, so one must be particularly watchful for traffic if they are traveling to the museum by either of those means.